Daniel-Berresheim/Ghostgame/README.md

 scene loading:
 - unpossess processes can lead to unloading of the whole scene
-- if an object is possessed during a scene transition, the transition failes; the ghost should left the object before the transition
 - using the tab scene reset spawns the player at the wrong position; it should be saved where the player entered a scene
-- if the player switches between scenes at a fast pace, the loading and unloading is screwed up; a short delay doesn't seem to fix this problem

 Collision System: